faizaans-spektra/agentic-applications-for-unified-data-foundation-solution-accelerator/Labs/Lab2.md

 1. Try one more prompt to validate the agent's response.

     ```
-    Provide me the total number of orders in the last 6 months by region.
+    Provide me with the total number of orders in the last 6 months by region.
     ```

     ![quota-check-output](../Images/L2T1S11.png)